 Pediatric Occupational Therapy Fellowship

 NYU Langone’s Rusk Rehabilitation offers a Pediatric Occupational Therapy Fellowship designed to train occupational therapists in expert specialty care for pediatric patients in acute inpatient and outpatient settings.
-The one-year fellowship program has been granted candidate status by the American Occupational Therapy Association.
+The one-year fellowship program is accredited by the American Occupational Therapy Association.

-Our goal is to cultivate industry leaders who advocate for patients and families and promote the field of pediatric occupational therapy.
-This aligns with Rusk Rehabilitation’s vision to be a global leader in physical medicine and rehabilitation creating a world of limitless accessibility.
+Our mission is to develop advanced practitioners in the field of pediatric occupational therapy who champion the well-being of patients and families while advancing the profession.
+This effort is aligned with Rusk Rehabilitation’s vision of becoming a global leader in physical medicine and rehabilitation, fostering a world of limitless accessibility and opportunity.

 Pediatric Occupational Therapy Training